Costs for plans, inspections and submissions

 - Building Control Standard Charges (PDF document) and Charges Guidance (PDF document) or

 - Miscellaneous charges (PDF document) that might apply

 Contact us for a competitive quote.

-Please note that our charges are being increased in line with inflation with effect from 1st April 2019.
+Please note that our charges have been increased in line with inflation with effect from 1st April 2019.

 The correct charge will need to be paid before we can validate your application.
 Unless the correct payment is received, the application will not be legally deposited and cannot be registered.
 Building works cannot start until an application is accepted and registered.
 We will confirm this in writing.

 Payment for either a full plans or a building notice application cannot be refunded if you then decide not to proceed with the work.

 We are able to receive payment for applications by:

 - Credit/debit cards over the phone - contact us to pay (have your card details handy)